Pulsar110/DiversitySimulator/README_v1.md

 Graph Initializations
 - Grid Initialization
     - random_init: Random type assignment in the world.
-    - equitable_init: Randomly distribute equitable amount of types in the world.
+    - block_init: Assign the types in blocks.
 - Shelling initialization
-	- shelling_random_init: Apply Schelling algorithm on top of random_init.
-    - shelling_equitable_init: Apply Schelling algorithm on top of equitable_init.

 Metrics
 - social_welfare_metric: Sum of utilities of vertex in the graph environment.